GfSE/SpecIF-Pages/Tutorials/02_Related-Terms.md

         "changedAt": "2020-03-01T07:59:00+01:00"
     }],
     "statementClasses": [{
-        "id": "SC-isSpecializationOf",
+        "id": "SC-UmlGeneralization",
-        "title": "is a specialization of",
+        "title": "generalizes",
-        "description": "Signifies that a term is a specialization of another, such as 'Passenger Car' and 'Vehicle'.", "subjectClasses": ["RC-ResourceTerm"],
+        "description": "Signifies that a term is a generalization of another, such as 'Vehicle' and 'Passenger Car'.", "subjectClasses": ["RC-ResourceTerm"],
         "objectClasses": ["RC-ResourceTerm"],
         "changedAt": "2018-03-21T18:06:20+01:00"